 Anodic Cyanide cleaners.

-Does any one have experience in the treatment of either using Bleach or 35% Hydrogen Peroxide [linked by editor to product info at Amazon].
+Does any one have experience in the treatment of either using Bleach or hydrogen peroxide.
 Adding excess bleach is what I am using at present but am concerned about the reduction of any complexed cyanides.
 Also reaction times.

 Also treatment of Sodium Carbonate crystal inpregnated with Cadmium Cyanide.

 From BDH and other companies is a nice little caynide test strip which is simple to use and found under water testing.